-It is necessary to consider that the differences among the generated results are due to 738 the various numerical methods that the corresponding commercial simulators have used.
-Next, 739 740 the dependency of the overall procedure to the implemented DIP has been observed.
-It needs 741 to be highlighted that the supposed sensitivity analysis has been done based on the method of 742 the Direct Simulation method.
+Next, the dependency of the overall procedure to the implemented DIP has been observed.
+It needs to be highlighted that the supposed sensitivity analysis has been done based on the method of the Direct Simulation method.
 The Manual DIP is the first workflow implemented for all the gathered images.
 The method is based on using a typical Personal Computer (PC).
-Therefore, 743 the resultant binarized cubes have the size of $400^3$ voxels after running Otsu's algorithm.
-After 744 745 that, the same procedure of PSS has been repeated for the 600 voxels generated by 746 Schlumberger through carrying the Cross-Laboratory Control DIP out.
-Eventually, the third 747 type of DIP has been employed by taking advantage of a High-Performance Computer (HPC) unit.
-The implemented Automated DIP can produce not only a binary cube with the size of 748 1400 voxels but also uses the RW algorithm, which is remarked as an advanced double-749

-- threshold algorithm.
-The anisotropic permeability analysis of using various DIP has been - 751 indicated in Figure 13.
+Therefore, the resultant binarized cubes have the size of 400 after running Otsu's algorithm.
+After that, the same procedure of PSS has been repeated for the 600 cubes generated by Schlumberger through carrying the Cross-Laboratory Control DIP out.
+Eventually, the third type of DIP has been employed by taking advantage of a High-Performance Computer (HPC) unit.
+The implemented Automated DIP can produce not only a binary cube with the size of 1400 but also uses the RW algorithm, which is remarked as an advanced double-threshold algorithm.
+The anisotropic permeability analysis of using various DIP has been indicated in Figure 12.

-752 Figure 13: Effects of image processing on the permeability anisotropy analysis (Chapter 5,
+Figure 12: Effects of image processing on the permeability anisotropy analysis